metiago/metiago.github.io/docs/devops/jenkins-cd.md

 draft: false
 ---

 Continuous delivery (CD) is fundamentally a set of practices and disciplines in which software delivery teams produce valuable and robust software in short cycles.
-Care is taken to ensure that functionality is added in small increments and that the software can be reliably released at any time.

-This guide is about how set up a continuous delivery pipeline using `Jenkins`, `SonarQube` and `Kubernetes` deploying a docker Java app into `AWS EKS`.
+This guide is about how set up a continuous delivery pipeline using `Jenkins`, `SonarQube` and `Kubernetes` deploying a docker Java app into `EKS`.

-First of all, it's required to setp up <a href="{{site.github.url/posts/jenkins-ci}}" target="_blank"> this </a> CI server.
+First of all, we have to setp up <a href="/devops/jenkins-ci/" target="_blank"> this </a> CI server.

-After that, we should follow these steps in order to configure aws cli and kubectl to interact with our EKS cluster.
+After that, we should follow these steps below in order to configure the aws cli and kubectl to interact with EKS cluster.

 ```bash
 # Login into vagrant machine